People sitting in a circle at a focus group

 How do I contact the YPMHAG

-You can email us on YPMHAG@kcl.ac.uk and visit our webpage.
+You can email us on YPMHAG@kcl.ac.uk or visit our webpage.

 The Data Linkage Service User and Carer Advisory Group is open to researchers who are conducting data linkage projects using the Clinical Records Interactive Search (CRIS) system.